max1mde/FIX/README.md

 1. Create an API key at [OpenRouter](https://openrouter.ai/)
 2. Launch the app and enter your API key in settings
+3. Press `Save Settings` to apply the API key
-3. Configure hotkeys and preferences as needed
+4. Configure hotkeys and preferences as needed

 ## Usage Guide